-For two years Hong Kong held off the pandemic.
-Then everything fell apart.
+For two years, Hong Kong held off the pandemic.
+Then, everything fell apart.

 David Owens, founding partner of OT&P Healthcare, among the biggest private health-care providers in Hong Kong, wrote in a recent blog post that the “reluctance to consider scenarios other than a return to zero Covid is the antithesis of prudence.”

-“Vaccinations work, and they are the only long-term solution,” he wrote, urging the government to acknowledge that zero-covid is a “temporary state.”
+“Vaccinations work, and they are the only long-term solution,” he wrote, urging the government to acknowledge that zero covid is a “temporary state.”

 Read more: